 The specific goals of the bachelor’s degree program are derived from the mission of the Academy.
 These goals and objectives are as follows:

-- The Academy has identified seven general education goals to prepare students for upper division course work.
+- The Academy has identified seven general education goals to prepare students for course work.
 In support of the Academy’s mission, the goals and objectives are to prepare educated individuals who are able to:

 - Apply critical and independent thinking to real world issues